brenno-araujo/brenno-araujo/README.md

 ### Welcome to my profile :man_technologist:

-My name is Brenno and I'm back-end developer.
+My name is Brenno and I'm full-stack developer.

  💙  In love PHP and laravel <br>
  💻  Passionate about creating solutions <br>